idfy-io/docs/sign/events-redirect-settings-and-files/files.md

 ### Option 1:

-Use our [Event ](https://github.com/idfy/docs/tree/9fb73e77ea2c6ea96df446df7b977361de545599/events/README.md)API to be notified when the document is packaged
+Use our [Notification](/notification/README.md "Notification") API to be notified when the document is packaged

 * API reference: [https://developer.idfy.io/api\#tag/Notification-Endpoint](https://developer.idfy.io/api#tag/Notification-Endpoint)